 This chapter gives instructions on how to install a NetSync cluster by installing NETSYNC4 on a NetWare 4 server and installing NETSYNC3 on NetWare 3.1x servers.

-Using the NetSync Options Menu
+• Chapter 3, "Using the NetSync Options Menu," on page 31

 This chapter describes how to configure NetSync and monitor its operation.